How to index a Word document with TExtract

 How to index a Word document in TExtract

-With TExtract you create the back-of-book index for your MS Word manuscript in three steps, using a unique combination of automated and manual indexing:
+With TExtract you create the back-of-book index for your English language MS Word manuscript in three steps, using a unique combination of automated and manual indexing:

 - Drop the Word .docx file onto TExtract.
 The initial index is created fully automatically.
 Running through the text to mark entries is not needed.